Installation¶

 $ source ~/venv/bin/activate

-If you need only the basic version of Toil, it can be easily installed using pip:
+If you need only the basic version of Toil for Python workflows, it can be installed like this:

 $ pip install toil